DrPoppyseed/daigakudatabase-client/README.md

 ## Motivation

-I first created bulk of the website in spring 2021 while as a project to learn web development and data visualization.
+I first created the bulk of the website in spring 2021 as a project to learn web development and data visualization.
 After a year, I decided to revisit the project and give it some much needed updates, as well as adding new features and brushing up old ones while I was at it.
+However, in all honesty, I'm split between bettering this project or embarking on a new web development project.

 ## Tasks